 Our mission is to transform all schools into places where every student learns and thrives.

-The American School Health Association envisions healthy students who learn and achieve in safe and healthy environments nurtured by caring adults functioning within coordinated school and community support systems.
+We envision healthy students who learn and achieve in a safe and healthy environment nurtured by caring adults functioning within coordinated school and community support systems.

-education strategies.
-Schools should be safe, nurturing environments that facilitate learning for all.
+- Schools should be safe, nurturing environments that facilitate learning for all.